 - You will also receive an order invoice email (does not contain your product key).

-Please click the link here to open Microsoft’s Academic Products Windows 10 installation media download page.
+Please click the link below to open the installation media download page for Windows 10 or 11.
 You will need a USB flash drive with at least 8GB of storage capacity to create your installation media.

 NOTE: If you are installing Windows on a Mac (Boot Camp or Parallels), you will not need to follow these directions to create your installation media.